multiparty/carousels/docs/ir.md

 Every type of element in our language must have at least the following properties:

 1. nodeType: string.
-The type of this node, the same as the title in what follows in camel case
+The type of this node, the same as the title in what follows with the same casing.